loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 you want a higher level compilation target.

-There are a lot of different choices for this task, some commons examples are: LLVM IR @lattner2004llvm, Cranelift @Cranelift and GNU's GIMPLE @Gimple.
+There are a lot of different choices for this task, some common examples are: LLVM IR @lattner2004llvm, Cranelift @Cranelift and GNU's GIMPLE @Gimple.
 These languages are what is known as intermediate representations (IR), and they are all targeted by different compilers.
 They remove the need for the compilers to directly target CPU specific machine code or